miki33550336/QE_measurement/README.md

 python fitQE_1sample.py [--plot PLOT] [--verbose] infile.csv
 ```

-Sample CSV file is attached as 20230731-S1_1.csv and the input file should have same format, or the python code should be modified to match the input format.
+Sample CSV file is attached as 20230731-S1_1.csv and the input file should have the same format, or the python code should be modified to match the input format.
 When --plot option is selected with 's', the waveform fit result is shown in a window.
-When --plot witn 'f', the result is saved in a PNG file in Data/ directory with the same name with CSV file.
+When --plot with 'f', the result is saved as a PNG file in Data/ directory with the same name with CSV file.
+Otherwise, the fit result is not shown.

-## Fit and calculate for multi files
+## Fit and calculate for multiple files

 This will process multiple files at one time: